boston-dynamics/spot-sdk/docs/concepts/choreography/choreographer.md

 ## Running Choreographer

-Choreographer is an executable program we will provide you via a download link at https://support.bostondynamics.com/.
+Choreographer is an executable program we will provide you via a download link at the [Support Center](https://support.bostondynamics.com/).
 To run the program, simply download it at the link we will provide you, and execute it.
 Note that the Choreographer executable is only available for Windows.
 If you wish to run Choreographer from Mac or Linux, we will need to provide you with Python wheels and installation instructions (advanced usage only).
 Please contact us if that is the case.

 If you wish to run Choreographer connected to a Spot, please see the “Connecting Robots to Choreographer” section.